As a hunter, it is your responsibility to contact the leaseholder or landowner for permission prior to accessing leased or private land.

 The Use Respect Program

-of the rights and responsibilities of recreationists, agricultural leaseholders, and landowners related to recreational access to leased and privately owned land.
+rights and responsibilities of recreationists, agricultural leaseholders, and landowners related to recreational access to leased and privately owned land.

 Under the Use Respect program, yellow and green signs will be placed along the fences of potential hunting areas on both